What happens when I've booked drone filming, but the weather is bad?

 SO WHAT DO WE DO?

-Anyone British can attest to the fact that days like that can happen and, if it does, there’s not a lot we can do about it apart from rescheduling.
+Anyone British can attest to the fact that days like that can happen, and if they do, there isn’t much we can do about it apart from rescheduling.

-We can also look at other options; maybe do a little bit more filming on the ground, or try and get the shot we want in a different way.
+We can also explore other options; perhaps do a little more filming on the ground, or try to get the shot we want in a different way.

-We’re always checking the weather, we’re always making sure that we try and get the shot, and we always will get the shot, if we have the window of opportunity.
+We’re always checking the weather, making sure to try and get the shot, and we always will get the shot if we have the window of opportunity.

 But if we can’t, we can’t.
-There’s always other days!
+There are always other days!

 It’s a fairly short answer to a pretty common question, but the video above is worth watching for Mike’s Singing in the Rain tribute at the end if nothing else!